Freegrounds Junior School Admission Policy 2018-2019

 Hampshire County Council is the admission authority for all community and voluntary controlled primary and secondary schools.
 The admission arrangements are determined by the County Council, after statutory consultations.

-The County Council will consider first all those applications received by the published deadline of midnight on Sunday 15 January 2017.
-Notifications to parents offering a junior school place will be sent by the County Council on the first working day after 16 April 2016, being 18 April 2017.
+The County Council will consider first all those applications received by the published deadline of midnight on Monday 15 January 2018.
+Notifications to parents offering a junior school place will be sent by the County Council on 16 April 2018.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
 If more than one school can offer a place, the parent’s highest stated available preference will be allocated.